 Vallarta Food Tours

-The food and the incredible people make this tour enough on its own.
-But add to that, the fact that this Vallarta Food Tours Evening Tour pulled in historical facts, stories and architecture and the evening adventure is a must do excursion.
 In fact, tell anyone you are travelling to Puerto Vallarta and see what they say.
-Every tourist who has ever visited this gem of a spot will tell you the food here is outstanding and unique and it may change the way you feel about Canadian or American cuisine.
+Every tourist who has ever visited this city will tell you the food here is outstanding and unique and it may change the way you feel about Canadian or American cuisine.
 So be an explorer and sample something new.

-I highly recommend this experience (with a couple of caveats above) because the walking portion of the tour gives you a beautiful insider’s view of the city itself and the culture.
+I highly recommend this food tour experience (with a couple of caveats above) because the walking portion of the tour gives you an insider’s view of the city itself and the culture.
 Keep your camera or iPhone ready to shoot some pictures.
 The night we went, in June, we were rained out at the end of the tour.
 The bus picked us up and took us back to our resort at Casa Magna Marriott.
 Read my Casa Magna Marriott, Jalisco, Puerto Vallarta review here.
 We had a great adventure prior to the rain though.
 This food tour was a hit with the group.

 Follow them on twitter here http://www.twitter.com/pvfoodtours/